gaw1ik/genartlayers/README.md

   ```javascript
 varyAbove(parameter, percent)
 ```
-Returns centerValue plus a randomly selected number in the range 0-maxAmount .
+Randomly varies a parameter by a range defined as the parameter's center value plus a percentage of that center value.

 ```javascript
 varyUnder(parameter, percent)
 ```
-Randomly varies a parameter by a range defined as the parameter's center value plus a percentage of that center value.
+Randomly varies a parameter by a range defined as the parameter's center value minus a percentage of that center value.

 ```javascript
 plusOrMinus(centerValue, maxAmount)
 ```
-Randomly varies a parameter by a range defined as the parameter's center value minus a percentage of that center value.
+Returns centerValue plus or minus a randomly selected number in the range 0-maxAmount.
+Example: plusOrMins(50,7) would return a value in the range 43-57;

 ```javascript